Coronavirus latest: India overtakes Russia in COVID-19 cases | DW | 06.07.2020

 India has reported yet another high daily increase in confirmed COVID-19 cases, overtaking Russia in terms of infections.
+Meanwhile, Australia has closed the New South Wales-Victoria border.
 Follow DW for the latest.

+11:20 Lobbyists with links to US President Donald Trump helped clients to more than $10 billion (€8.86 billion) in government funds to fight COVID-19, according to a report.

+Among the forty lobbyists, five were former administration officials whose activities potentially contravene Trump's own ethics protocol, the report added.

 10:35 Passengers on public transport across Switzerland have begun wearing face masks after the government ordered citizens to do so.